 Your stay in the Amazon forest ends on this fourth day with a magical morning return by river for your flight from Puerto Maldonado.
 This is an excellent time of day for wildlife observation, as the forest awakens, and looking out for rainforest fauna from our boat with the help of your naturalist guide is the perfect way to bid farewell to Peru’s tropical forests.

 At Tambopata Ecolodge, our all-inclusive ecotourism programs include: all fully escorted transport from our guests’ arrival at Puerto Maldonado airport to their return to the airport; cabin-style accommodation with all the comforts of a hotel; all meals (most are buffet-style with a selection of traditional Peruvian cuisine) from lunch on day one of each itinerary to breakfast on the final day; all excursions described as part of our responsible ecotourism programs; the services of a professional, experienced bilingual naturalist guide.

-|* Prices shown are per person and do not include the entrance fee payable directly to the Tambopata National Reserve.
+Prices shown are per person in US dollars.
+The entrance fee contributes directly to the Peruvian national government’s running of Tambopata National Reserve.